QiKatherine/QiKatherine.github.io/content/post/Text-based-file-management-in-emacs.md

 ---

-I have written a seperate article of Anki in this blog:
+I have written a separate article of Anki in this blog:
 [Using
 Anki-editor to build flashcard in Emacs Org-mode](https://sheishe.xyz/post/using-anki-editor-to-build-flashcard-in-org-mode/)